rvmkh/Python/README.md

 Python scripts

-There is a python scripts for management of DHCP server
+This is a python scripts to manage DHCP server in the CDMA network, which is based on the Lucent 5ESS MSC